 It is true that if you do not ask for a deposit from your tenant, then there is no reason to comply with a tenancy deposit scheme.
 However, if you do have a deposit from a tenant, it is very important to keep informed on the latest legal guidelines.

-If you’d like to keep up to date with the latest landlord news, follow our blog to read our monthly articles.
+If you’d like to keep up to date with the latest landlord news, follow our blog to read our monthly articles, and discover free landlord advice.

 No risks, yet all the rewards